RENDING THE VEIL

 * Mt.
 9.2, “Jesus seeing their faith.”

 Jesus’ ‘knowing position’ with the Father is made clear, but essentially his ‘knowing position’ begins with his ‘faith position’.
 Many who are non-religious do not understand the valuable asset of faith.
 Faith is demonstrated by continuing the daily walk, regardless of outcomes.
 Persistence demonstrates faith.
-Faith adds substance to the soul.

-Those who seek knowledge must surely follow faithfulness, both in the study and receiving witnessing from within.
+Those who seek knowledge must surely follow faithfulness, both in their study and receiving witnessing from within.
 Knowledge then becomes the companion of steadying influence—Knowledge becomes one work of faith.

-If one inspects Jesus’ ministry, one will find that the root of continued faith re-forms throughout the pathway Jesus walks.
+If one inspects Jesus’ ministry, one will find that the root of continued faith re-forms throughout the pathway has to Jesus walk.
+The ministry in Judea ends quite differently than the conclusion of the Galilean ministry.
 Jesus assumes knowledge with the fullness of faith.
 It is always appropriate that belief-faith precedes knowledge-wisdom teaching.
 For those of the intellectual bent, the assumption of knowledge not wedded to faith or recognizing the spirit within, are left only with their suppositions, assuredly a series of judgments as we see with the Pharisees and scribes.

 Now comes the third stumbling block.
 First, the disciples did not want him to return to Bethany; second, the recriminations leveled at Jesus that he did not come soon enough.
 Now, those who doubt, the Jews, will be next (Jn.
 11.36-37): And some of them said, “Could not this man, who opened the eyes of the blind, also have kept this man from dying?”
 The phrase “the Jews” refers to those who stand with the Pharisaic believers.* Those Jews interested in the doings of Jesus would show up almost everywhere he went.